 - Now start to lean back into your shoulder blades and tailbone.
 Your head should be up with the chin close to the sternum.
 Let your hands sit on your pelvis.
 Next, get one hand on the same side foot.
 You could also tilt your thighs back a bit and even twist a little to one side if you need to.

 - Press thighs to perpendicular again and make torso neutral.
-Touch your other hand to the foot as well.
-To simplify this, you can elevate your heels and turn toes under.
+Touch

 - Start to release your front ribs as your lift the front pelvis upward to your ribs.
 The lower back should rise away from your pelvis.
 The goal is to keep your lower spine lengthened as much as you can.
 Your palms should be on the soles of your feet, fingers pointing to your toes.
 Your neck should be neutral and must not feel strained.